mgreiler/awesome-code-review-research/README.md

 # Awesome Code Review Research
 This is a list of awesome research around code reviews.
+For more insights into code reviews go to [awesomecodereviews.com](https://www.awesomecodereviews.com/).

 The research is divided into several topics, whereby research papers often cover several topics and multiple associations could be possible.
 Is awesome research missing?
 Ask for inclusion by opening a pull request.
 Please add a one sentence description of the main finding or outcome.
 Thanks!